 If a lender sells MBS, its trade may be TBA or specified.
-With a TBA trade, the lender may deliver any MBS meeting eligibility requirements as defined by SIFMA.
+With a TBA trade, the lender may deliver any UMBS meeting eligibility requirements as defined by SIFMA.
 A specified trade means that a specific MBS is being traded and only that security can be delivered in satisfaction of the trade.
 TBA trades settle on the SIFMA settlement dates (see Pool Settlement Dates).

 See C3-1-01, General Information About Fannie Mae’s MBS Program, for information on MBS prices and their determinants.
 Prices of Fannie Mae MBS are quoted in 32nds of a percent for both immediate and forward delivery issues.